 Do you have a job that qualifies as having high added value to Portugal?
 Jobs in Portugal with visa sponsorship must contribute to economic or cultural worth.
 These professions include:

-If your career falls into one of these categories, you have a clear pathway to gaining a Golden Visa that will, in turn, permit you to apply for NHR status.
+If your career falls into one of these categories, you have a clear pathway to gaining a Portugal Visa that will, in turn, permit you to apply for NHR status.

 What about retire in Portugal visa options?
 As one of the most affordable countries in Europe, it should be on the top of your list.